 In their junior or senior year, students take Art 392, the advanced seminar in art history.
 In this course, students produce original work in art history.
 Under normal circumstances, the student’s public presentation, which takes place at the Colloquy in December, develops out of assignments created for this course.
 The studio elective (any course in studio art) required by students on the art history track may be taken at any time.
 Students often fulfill it by a three-week January Term course.

 Art History is not a developmental program.
 It is designed to facilitate double-majoring, which strengthens the knowledge-base of students doing art history.
 Double majors particularly useful in this regard include Art History/History, Art History/Applied Philosophy, and Art History/French.
 Art history students often complete a double major, as well as a minor in French Cultural Studies or Gender and Women’s Studies, where their art history courses count twice, for both the major and the minor.

-Concentration in Art and Art History
+Art and Art History Track

 This option allows a balance between studio and art history coursework.
 In this track, students take a variety of introductory, intermediate and advanced studio art courses in addition to any five art history courses.
 The balanced curriculum is designed to meet the needs of students with keen interest in both areas of study.
 It also provides much of the breadth (studio and art history) required by teacher credentialing standards in art.
 The senior presentation or project may be completed following the standards shown in either the Studio Art Track section or the Art History Track section.